Ryuu22/pigwt/README.md

 - [x] Add portfolio items
 - [x] Import data from json
 - [x] Export data to json
-- [ ] Import data from remote json
+- [x] Import data from remote json
+- [x] Save data on browser cache

 # How to use